ibm-ecosystem-engineering/SuperKnowa/8. Deploy & Infer/README.md

 The SuperKnowa Backend relies on the following external services which must be deployed in advance.

-- You have deployed the Reranker service.
+- Reranker service.
-- You have deployed a LLM with watsonx.ai.
+- LLM deployed with watsonx.ai.
 - You have indexed a corpus of data with one of the following Information Retrievers:
   - Solr
   - Elasticsearch
   - IBM Watson Discovery
-- You have deployed MongoDB.
-You can use the IBM Cloud MongoDB service for example.
+- MongoDB.
+You can use the IBM Cloud MongoDB service for this purpose.
 - (Optional) For OpenShift deployment, you will need an OpenShift cluster on which you can deploy applications.

 ## Deploy the Backend Service